usama6naseer/usama6naseer.github.io/index.md

 ___
 ## About me

-I currently work at ByteDance (TikTok) on SDN research and development, with the goal of automating egress traffic engineering for ByteDance's global content distribution network.
-Our team designs novel solutions and builds software-defined network controllers to intelligently steer traffic to the end-users, aiming to minimize congestion events and costs while maximizing performance and user satisfaction.
+I currently work at ByteDance (TikTok) on SDN research and development.
+Our team focuses on automating egress traffic engineering for ByteDance's global content distribution network and designs novel solutions to intelligently steer traffic to the end-users, aiming to minimize congestion events and costs while maximizing performance and user satisfaction.
-Research focus: BGP Flowspec, vendor-agnostic switch control, network layer (L3) routing.
+Current research focus: BGP Flowspec, vendor-agnostic switch control, network layer (L3) routing.

 I completed my PhD from [Brown University](http://cs.brown.edu/) in the [Systems Group](https://systems.cs.brown.edu/) in 2023, under the supervision of [Theophilus Benson](http://cs.brown.edu/~tab/).
+Dissertation: [CDPlane: A Dynamic Content Distribution Plane for the Next Billion Users.] (https://repository.library.brown.edu/studio/item/bdr:jcphtbmm)

-My research interests include web performance, CDN network configuration tuning, and Internet measurements.
-Besides this nerdy stuff, I love football (the real one).
+Besides this stuff, I love football (the real one).
 [Keep the blue flag flying high](https://www.uefa.com/uefachampionsleague/match/2007693--bayern-vs-chelsea/)!
 I can be reached at: *usama6naseer@gmail.com*

 ___